Home

 There are really too many porcelain age faking methods to describe them all.
 It is recommended that the serious collector obtains a reference book on porcelain faking to get a detailed overview on the major known methods.
 This will be of some help in cases of doubt.

-Below I list a number of points related to porcelain age faking that you should pay attention to when obtaining ceramics from unfamiliar sources.
+Below I list a number of points related to age faking that you should pay attention to when obtaining ceramics from unfamiliar sources.

 How to avoid buying a fake